Noxmore/bevy_materialize/readme.md

 normal_map_texture = "${name}_normal.png"
 depth_map = "${name}_depth.png"
 ```
 `#{name}` is a special pattern that gets replaced to the name of the material loaded.
+(This functionality can be turned off from the plugin)

 Now you can rewrite your `example.toml` into
 ```toml
 inherits = "pbr.toml"
 ```
 This is much less boilerplate, and you can just copy and paste it without needing to manually rename everything.
+You can still override and add more fields to the sub-material, this just gives you a handy baseline.

+TIP: Like other assets, if you start the path with a '/', it is relative to the assets folder rather than the material's.
+This is useful for setups with a bunch of subfolders.

 # Supported Bevy Versions